erics273/bootstrap_4_guide/README.md

 ----

 ### Using the jsDelivr CDN (Content Delivery Network)
 As a developer, the quickest way to start using Bootstrap is by including the `CSS` and `JS` files into your project using the jsDelivr CDN (content delivery network).
-Bootstrap provides detailed instructions on how to include Boostrap using the CDN in their [quick start instructions](https://getbootstrap.com/docs/5.0/getting-started/introduction/#quick-start)
+Bootstrap provides detailed instructions on how to include Bootstrap using the CDN in their [quick start instructions](https://getbootstrap.com/docs/5.0/getting-started/introduction/#quick-start)

 **Your HTML file will look like the following example when including Bootstrap from the CDN**